Georges034302/acc-cloud-wil-demo/week6/lab_6_a_aks_scalable_app.md

-# ☸️ Demo Guide: Deploy a Scalable App Using Azure Kubernetes Service (AKS)
+# ☸️ Lab 6-A: Deploy a Scalable App Using Azure Kubernetes Service (AKS)

 ## 🎯 Objective